Exercise boosts cancer-fighting immune cells

 During the exercise, cytotoxic T cells and natural killer cells increased in the bloodstream of lymphoma patients.

-In breast cancer patients, the exercise also increased the total number of white blood cells, as well as the number of intermediate monocytes and B cells in addition to the cytotoxic T cells and natural killer cells.
-The change was quick and transient and, in most of the patients, the number of immune cells returned to a level corresponding to the resting value in the blood samples that were taken 30 minutes after the end of the exercise.
+In individuals with breast cancer, physical activity elevated both the overall count of leukocytes and the quantity of intermediate monocytes and B cells, alongside cytotoxic T cells and natural killer cells.
+This effect was rapid and temporary, and for the majority of patients, immune cell counts returned to baseline levels observed in blood samples collected 30 minutes post-exercise.

-“It is especially interesting that we saw an increase in cytotoxic immune cells during the exercise in both patient groups.
-These immune cells are capable of destroying cancer cells,” Koivula notes.
+"Of particular interest was the observed elevation in cytotoxic immune cells during exercise in both patient cohorts.
+These immune cells possess the ability to eradicate cancer cells," highlights Koivula.

-The researchers also found a link between the intensity of exercise and the change in the number of immune cells in both patient groups.
-The more the patients’ heart rate and blood pressure increased, the more immune cells were transferred into the bloodstream.
+The scientists likewise discovered a correlation between the degree of physical activity and the alteration in the quantity of immune cells in both sets of patients.
+As the patients' heart rate and blood pressure rose, a greater amount of immune cells was conveyed into the circulatory system.

-“Although our results indicate that the higher the exercise intensity is, the more immune cells are transferred from their storage organs into the bloodstream, it is notable that also light or moderate intensity exercise lasting for only 10 minutes will cause an increase in the number of immune cells which are important for fighting cancer,” Koivula encourages.
+"Despite indicating that greater exercise intensity leads to increased transfer of immune cells from storage organs to the bloodstream, our findings highlight that even light or moderate intensity exercise lasting just 10 minutes can elevate the count of crucial immune cells involved in combating cancer," stresses Koivula.

 Koivula says that it is important for patients to find a physical exercise that they enjoy.

-“Cancer treatments can make you tired and lower your motivation for exercise, which is why it is comforting to know that just 10 minutes of cycling or walking to a supermarket, for example, can be enough to boost the body’s immune system.”
+"Treatments for cancer may induce fatigue and diminish your drive for physical activity, hence it is reassuring to acknowledge that merely 10 minutes of bicycling or strolling to a grocery store, for instance, can amplify the immune system of the body."

 Does exercise transfer immune cells to the tumor?

-Tiia Koivula states that, based on the studies, it is not yet known where the immune cells enter the bloodstream and where they go after the exercise.
+Tiia Koivula asserts that, according to research, the locations where the immune cells enter the bloodstream and migrate after exercise are still unknown.

-“Further research in cancer patients is needed to study whether the immune cells are transported to the tumor after the exercise, where they could destroy cancer cells.
-This has been shown to happen in preclinical studies, but research in cancer patients is still rather incomplete,” Koivula says.
+"Additional investigation is required in cancer patients to examine if immune cells are conveyed to the tumor post-workout, where they could eradicate cancer cells.
+Preclinical studies have demonstrated this occurrence, but research in cancer patients remains relatively unfinished," according to Koivula.

-Cancer treatments often affect the immune defense by reducing the number of immune cells.
-When the immune system weakens, the boosting role of exercise can be especially important.
+The immune defense is frequently impacted by cancer treatments, which can result in a decrease in immune cell count.
+Exercise can play a particularly crucial role in boosting the immune system when it weakens.

-Koivula's immunological studies are part of a larger research project of Academy Research Fellow Ilkka Heinonen supported by the Academy of Finland and the Hospital District of Southwest Finland to investigate the effects of exercise on cancer.
-The studies were carried out in collaboration with doctors and researchers from the University of Turku and the Cancer Clinic of Turku University Hospital, who also operate at the Turku Immunology Centre and the INFLAMES flagship.
-Researchers from Karolinska Institutet in Stockholm were also involved in the studies.
+Immunological investigations by Koivula are a constituent of a broader study initiative led by Academy Research Fellow Ilkka Heinonen, with funding from both the Academy of Finland and the Hospital District of Southwest Finland, that aims to explore the impacts of physical activity on cancer.
+The research was conducted in partnership with medical professionals and researchers from Turku University, as well as the Cancer Clinic at Turku University Hospital, both of whom are affiliated with the Turku Immunology Centre and the INFLAMES flagship.
+Scientists from Karolinska Institutet in Stockholm also contributed to the inquiry.

 The studies were published in Frontiers in Physiology - Clinical and Translational Physiology and Scientific Reports journals in January and April 2023.